feodal01/task-tracker-mcp/README.md

 Enable LLM agents to manage their tasks through a unified Task manager.

 ## Requirements
-- Python 3.8 or higher
+- Python 3.12 or higher
 - Node.js and npm
-- MongoDB

 ## Installation